anilpiparaiya/CabBuddy/README.md

 # CabBuddy (Cab Sharing Web App)

 ## Overview
-An efficient real time cab sharing platform for a journey using Node.js, and MongoDB for database
+An efficient real time cab sharing web app for a journey using Node.js, Express and MongoDB for database

 ## Features
 - Searching and request-response functionality to find journey partner and driver for a journey [Demo of the Portal](https://github.com/anilpiparaiya/CabBuddy/blob/main/demo/demo.md)

 ## Getting Started

 ### Prerequisites
-- Dependencies that need to be installed before running this project
 - Node.js, Express, EJS, MongoDB, Mongoose, Passport.js middleware, HTTP protocols
 - Backend Development with Node.js and Express